Paul Danilo

-Paul “Doots” Danilo (July 5, 1919 – September 2, 2013) was born in South Fayette Township, Pennsylvania and was a U.S. soccer outside right who played most of his career with amateur teams in western Pennsylvania.
+Paul “Doots” Danilo (July 5, 1919 – September 2, 2013) was an American soccer outside right who played most of his career with amateur teams in western Pennsylvania.
 He scored the winning goal in the 1940 National Amateur Cup and later served as a coach and administrator on both the local and national levels.
 Danilo is a member of the National Soccer Hall of Fame.

 Player

 In 1937, Danilo joined the Morgan Soccer Club which competed in the Keystone League.
 At the time, western Pennsylvania was one of the dominant regions in U.S. soccer.
 Danilo jumped to Heidelberg later in 1937 for a single season before returning to Morgan in 1939.
 In 1940, he scored the winning goal as Morgan won the National Amateur Cup final.
 In 1946, he signed with the Pittsburgh Indians of the North American Soccer Football League, winning the 1947 league title.
 He returned to Morgan the next season and retired from playing in 1952.